 2 Corinthians 9:6–11, NIV

 The Kirkendolls stumbled upon Liberty Church two years after moving to New York, and, surrounding themselves with a church that has a contagious love for people, they felt their hearts moved toward the city they call home.
-Living and working in Bay Ridge, they began dreaming of a church that would extend the freedom and love and family they’d discovered to others in their neighborhood.</p> <p>Heath and Emily met through a campus ministry at Boston University, and they share a passion for connecting people through the church and seeing lives transformed.
-After college, Emily began a career in publishing while Heath served in the Peace Corps in Mozambique.
+Living and working in Bay Ridge, they began dreaming of a church that would extend the freedom and love and family they’d discovered to others in their neighborhood.
+Heath is a high school social studies teacher in Bay Ridge and is passionate about youth, education policy, and, of course, history.
+Emily served on staff as Finance Director at Liberty Church since it was a year old, witnessing the heart and mission of Liberty expand over many stages of growth.
 They were engaged during a nor’easter in Boston, married during a blizzard in Toronto, and honeymooned during the rainy season in Zambia.
-So, they’re pretty much weatherproof.</p> <p>Heath is a high school social studies teacher in Bay Ridge and is passionate about youth, education policy, and, of course, history.
-Emily has served on staff as Finance Director at Liberty Church since it was a year old, witnessing the heart and mission of Liberty expand over many stages of growth.
-She loves to read and is keeping a running list of the books that have changed her life.
-Since moving to New York, they’ve added two native New Yorkers to the family, Amos and Miles, and as parents they love to see kids and families thriving in the city.
+So, they’re pretty much weatherproof.
+They share a passion for connecting people through the church and seeing lives transformed, and as parents they love helping kids and families thrive in the city.